 9. What are parole conditions and requirements?

 Once placed on parole, a “parolee” must abide by certain conditions and requirements.
-The failure to do so will result in a parole revocation hearing.
+The failure to do so triggers a parole revocation hearing.

-Some of the most common parole terms include (but are not limited to):
+Some of the most common parole terms include:

-- agreeing to live within designated county limits,
+- Agreeing to live within designated county limits; and/or

 11. How do I contact the California parole board?